pydicom/pydicom/doc/old/getting_started.rst

 Below is a simple example of using *pydicom* in an interactive session.
 In it we use the :func:`~pydicom.data.get_testdata_file` helper function to get the path to one of the pydicom test datasets, which in this case is a radiotherapy plan file.
-We then read the dataset from the path using :func:`~pydicom.filereader.dcmread`, which returns a :class:`~pydicom.dataset.FileDataset` instance `ds`.
+We read the dataset from the path using :func:`~pydicom.filereader.dcmread`, which returns a :class:`~pydicom.dataset.FileDataset` instance `ds`.
 This is then used to print the *Patient Name* and change the *Patient Position* from head-first-supine (HFS) to head-first-prone (HFP).
-The changes are then saved to a new file `rtplan2.dcm`::
+Finally, the changes are saved to a new file `rtplan2.dcm`::

   >>> import pydicom